How to make this traditional meal

 One of the best places to eat cawl in Pembrokeshire was Loulou’s Café in Newport.

 Owner/chef Louise Cook made cawl regularly in the winter and when word got out that it’s on her menu people came from far and wide to enjoy a bowl.
-At the end of October 2015 Lou hung up her apron strings but the great news is that you can still taste her delicious cawl at home as she shares her recipe secrets.
+Lou has since hung up her apron strings but the great news is that you can still taste her delicious cawl at home as she shares her recipe secrets.

 The secret to Loulou’s cawl is in the stock and of course Preseli lamb but if you can’t get Preseli lamb, just ask your butcher to dice a shoulder of your local lamb, giving you the meat, bone and additional lamb bones for the stock.